mialkin/docs/security/cryptography/cryptography.md

+# Cryptography

+**Cryptography**, or **cryptology** is the practice and study of techniques for secure communication in the presence of adversarial behavior.

+More generally, cryptography is about constructing and analyzing protocols that prevent third parties or the public from reading private messages.

-# Encryption
+## Encryption

 An **encryption** is the process of scrambling data by use of a *cryptographic key*.

 A **cryptographic key** is a string of characters used within an encryption algorithm for altering data so that it appears random.
-Like a physical key, it locks (encrypts) data so that only someone with the right key can unlock (decrypt) it.
+Like a physical key, it locks (encrypts) data so that only someone with the right key can unlock, decrypt, it.

 A **plaintext** is the original data that needs to be encrypted.